-The generator set control panel box contains connection points for remote starting and switched B+ connections.
+The generator set control panel box contains connection points for remote starting and switched B+connections.
 Connections are made on the terminal block (TB1) located inside the control box (Figure 6-1).

-Connect a remote switch across remote terminal (TB1-4) and B+ (TB1-3) for remote starting.
+Connect a remote switch across remote terminals TB1-2 and TB1-3 for remote starting.
 Switched B+ auxiliary power is available when the generator set is running.
-When connecting customer accessories to the 12 volt B+ auxiliary terminals (TB1-1 & 2), do not allow the current to exceed 7 amps.
+When connecting customer accessories to the 12 volt switched B+ auxiliary terminal (TB1-5), do not allow the current to exceed 7 amps.

-ACAUTION Stranded copper wire must be used for all customer connections to the control panel box.
+A CAUTION Stranded copper wire must be used for all customer connections to the control panel box.
 Solid copper wire may break due to genset vibration.